About the School of Modern Languages

 - memory studies.

-In the most recent Research Excellence Framework (REF) 2014 the School was ranked first in Scotland in terms of its publications with over 70% of its outputs rated either world-leading or internationally excellent.
+In the most recent UK national research assessment exercise (REF 2021) the School of Modern Languages was ranked first in Scotland with over 80% of our research and impact judged to be world-leading or internationally excellent.

 The School of Modern Languages has been consistently ranked in the top five in a wide range of league tables.
 It is currently ranked second in the Guardian league tables (2020).
 In the 2020 Complete University Guide Arabic and Persian are ranked 1st, German is ranked 2nd , Spanish 5th and French 6th.
 In the Times and Sunday Times Good University Guide (2020) Italian is ranked top in the UK, and French, German, Russian, Arabic and Persian are all ranked in the top 10 subjects nationally for students satisfaction.